 The Executive Committee oversees - within the parameters delegated by the Board - the management of the business and affairs of the Bank and the Group.
 It reviews the Bank's policies, principles, strategies, values, objectives and performance targets.
 These include investment and divestment policies.
-It also endorses such other matters and initiates such special reviews and actions as are appropriate for the prudent management of the Bank.
+It also endorses such other matters and initiates such special reviews and actions as are appropriate for the prudent management of the Bank. • Nominating Committee

-Nominating Committee

-The Nominating Committee comprises Mr Wee Joo Yeow (Chairman), Mr Ooi Sang Kuang, Ms Christina Ong, Mr Pramukti Surjaudaja and Mr Tan Ngiap Joo.
-A majority of the Committee, i.e. Mr Wee Joo Yeow, Mr Ooi Sang Kuang, Ms Christina Ong and Mr Tan Ngiap Joo, are independent Directors.
+The Nominating Committee comprises Dr Andrew Khoo (Chairman), Mr Andrew Lee, Ms Christina Ong, Mr Pramukti Surjaudaja and Ms Tan Yen Yen.
+All members, other than Mr Pramukti Surjaudaja, are independent Directors.